-One of the delights of the book is the way that Burt, when providing social context for a poem or poet, is never satisfied with a gesture toward presumptions he might share with the reader.
-Instead, he draws on the most recent research, quoting from history, social studies, and psychology among other disciplines, with a light touch but also with granular attention to extra-poetical matters.
+One of the delights of the book is the way that Burt, when providing social context for a poem or poet, is never satisfied with a gesture toward presumptions they might share with the reader.
+Instead, they draw on the most recent research, quoting from history, social studies, and psychology among other disciplines, with a light touch but also with granular attention to extra-poetical matters.
 Because of its association with both I. A. Richards and Helen Vendler, Harvard University, where Burt teaches, has traditionally been a stronghold of an approach to poetry that scants social context.
 Vendler especially has argued for the importance of asserting poems as, first and foremost, aesthetic objects, rather than episodes in the critical narratives of cultural studies.
-Burt shows us that the critic can spend a good deal of time on, say, studies of teens’ online behavior, without ever taking his eye off the poem.
+Burt shows us that the critic can spend a good deal of time on, say, studies of teens’ online behavior, without ever taking their eye off the poem.

 Some of the choices of poems are noteworthy.
 Including a Jorie Graham poem from 2007/2008 implicitly argues that she remains an important poet after the high point of her fame in the 1990s.
-I also wondered if the exigencies of his chronological structure forced Burt to choose weaker poems by Richard Wilbur and Kay Ryan.
-Burt has been one of Laura Kasischke’s staunchest advocates (she was interviewed in a New York Times profile of Burt that reasonably referred to him as a kingmaker in the world of poetry), and he interprets her work here so well that the poem, “Miss Weariness,” is possibly exhausted by it.
+I also wondered if the exigencies of their chronological structure forced Burt to choose weaker poems by Richard Wilbur and Kay Ryan.
+Burt has been one of Laura Kasischke’s staunchest advocates (she was interviewed in a New York Times profile of Burt that reasonably referred to them as a kingmaker in the world of poetry), and they interpret her work here so well that the poem, “Miss Weariness,” is possibly exhausted by it.
 Critics, no matter how generous and sophisticated, will sometimes think a poem is good, when the poet and themselves simply share a sensibility.
 Burt is a fine critic because this happens so seldom.

-He writes in places with magnificent PC verve.
+They write in places with magnificent PC verve.
 The criticism of sexism or ableism is frequently made for an audience that is converted, or at least is one or two brow-beatings away from conversion.
 It often overestimates shared presumptions, and thus is not always as thorough in its argumentation as it might be.
 In contrast, here is Burt discussing Brenda Shaughnessy’s poem “Hide-and-Seek with God,” which addresses her child who was born with severe physical handicaps: